k61n/openhkl/doc/sphinx/workflow.rst

 Workflow
 ========

-The workflow in NSXTool approximately follows the order of the icons in the sidebar: find peaks, filter, autoindex, predict, refine, merge.
+The workflow in OpenHKL approximately follows the order of the icons in the sidebar: find peaks, filter, autoindex, predict, refine, merge.
 The ``Home`` tab enables experiment creation and loading/saving, while the ``Experiment`` tab allows inspection and editing of various aspects